Crystallization in melts and poor-solvent solutions of semiflexible polymers: extensive DPD study: RESULTS AND DISCUSSION

-In Fig. \ref{fig:acs-n-cf}a we observe another intriguing {\it (interesting?)} feature: the dependence of the average crystallite size on polymer volume fraction $\varphi$ has a maximum at intermediate value $\varphi=0.9$ {\it (see also above)}.
-Moreover, in the system with $\varphi=0.9$ the average crystallite size has a bigger value in comparison to other systems at all times during crystallization process (except the initial stages on times less than $10^5$ DPD steps), and it is permanently growing with time for all concentrations.
-At the same time, the degree of crystallinity for different $\varphi$ is also permanently growing with time but it is monotonically decreasing with increasing $\varphi$ at all times (Fig. \ref{fig:acs-n-cf}b).
-We suppose that this feature originates from the competition of two opposite processes that limit the crystallite growth: (i) at small concentrations there is a lack of surrounding polymer material and no large clusters could be formed, while (ii) at high concentrations the confinement {\bf (???)} effect from surrounding chains is so strong that it prevents the segments migration {\bf (???)} on large distances and merging of small crystallites into larger ones. {\it However, we should not forget that our total simulation time may be still too short/small, so that these trends in dependencies could change on larger times.}
+In Fig. \ref{fig:acs-n-cf}a we observe another interesting feature: the dependence of the average crystallite size (in beads) on polymer volume fraction $\varphi$ increases at intermediate values $\varphi \in [0.7, 0.95]$.
+In Fig. \ref{fig:acs-n-cf}b, the degree of crystallinity for different $\varphi$ is also permanently growing in the dependency of time but it is monotonically decreasing in the dependency of $\varphi$ at any time point.
+We suppose that this feature originates from the competition of two opposite processes that limit the crystallite growth: (i) at small concentrations there is a lack of surrounding polymer material, while (ii) at high concentrations the entanglement effect from surrounding chains is so strong that it prevents the segments diffusion on large distances as well as the local orientational rearrangement of polymer segments in amorphous regions (these are two processes, which are necessary for merging of small crystallites into larger ones).